alien-tools/breakbot/README.md

 ![A BreakBot report](./breakbot-report.png)

+### Completion Status
+BreakBot ends its analysis with either of these status:
+  - _Success_ when no breaking change is detected
+  - _Neutral_ when breaking changes are detected
+  - _Skipped_ when the analysis is skipped (e.g., no Java files affected by the pull request)

 ### Supported Breaking Changes

 The underlying analysis is realized using [Maracas](https://github.com/alien-tools/maracas), which in turn relies on [japicmp](https://github.com/siom79/japicmp).

 Once installed on a repository, it will publish a report as a check on each new pull request.
 This report contains a list of the breaking changes created by this PR, compared to the base branch, and a list of the clients impacted for each PR.

 ## Configuration
 Similar to other GitHub Apps, BreakBot configuration must be hosted in a file `.github/breakbot.yml` directly within the repository.